 If your child is vaccinated, it’s very likely they’ll never have to deal with this scenario.

-The first vaccine available for HPV, Gardasil, is recommended for all pre-teen boys and young men as well as all girls and young women (there is another vaccine called Cervarix, which is only indicated for female patients).
+The HPV vaccine, Gardasil 9, is recommended for all pre-teen boys and young men as well as all girls and young women.
 “Getting boys vaccinated is an important part of the public health equation, as they can be carriers even if they never develop symptoms,” says Dr. Deger.

 There’s a term in public health called herd immunity: It means we need a significant portion of the population to become immune to a disease before we start to see major health benefits for our society as a whole; for this to happen with HPV, we can only afford a small number of children to remain unvaccinated (for example, those with severe allergies or immune disorders often cannot tolerate vaccines).
 “This is what makes it important to vaccinate boys as well as girls,” says Dr. Deger.
 “It wouldn’t make sense in the long term to only vaccinate half of the population.”

 All told, “There really are no downsides,” says Dr. Fendrick.
 “This is a safe vaccine, and it’s already proven itself significantly effective.
 As a doctor and as a parent, I can’t think of a reason against this vaccine.”

 An appointment with your pediatrician or your family doctor can get the vaccination process started.

 Gardasil 9 is recommended by the CDC for all 11- and 12-year-old girls.
 If not vaccinated in that window, girls and young women ages 13 through 26 should still get the vaccine.